wq/wq/docs/app/outbox.js.md

 `cleanOutbox` | Whether to clean up synced outbox items whenever the application starts (default `true`).
 `maxRetries` | The maximum number of times to attempt sending an outbox item before giving up.
 The default is 3.
 Used by `outbox.sendAll()` and [wq/app.js]' `app.sync()`.
 `csrftokenField` | The form field name to use when submitting the [CSRF token].
 Note that the token will be set when the form is actually uploaded to the server (and may override the csrf token that was initially submitted to the outbox).
 The default field name is `csrfmiddlewaretoken` since that's what Django calls it.
+`validate(data, item)` | Defines a callback that ensures data is valid before saving it to the outbox.
+The default implementation always returns `true` (new in 0.8.2).
 `applyResult(item, result)` | Defines a callback that takes a outbox item and a web service result and determines whether the result from the web service indicates a successful sync.
 If the result was successful, the `applyResult` callback should mark `item.synced = true`.
 The default implementation assumes any non-empty result means the sync was successful.
 `updateModels(item, result)` | Defines a callback that takes a synced outbox item and a web service result, and updates any local models with the new data.
 The default implementation will automatically update the appropriate models as long as `modelConf` property is set during `outbox.save()` (see below).
 `batchService` | An alternate URL to use when submitting multiple requests as a batch (see `sendBatch()` below)